-When you combine it with the dynamic scalability of Amazon Elastic Compute Cloud (Amazon EC2) and scalable storage of Amazon Simple Storage Service (Amazon S3), you get the elasticity to run petabyte-scale analysis for a fraction of the cost of traditional on-premises clusters.
+When you combine it with the dynamic scalability of Amazon Elastic Compute Cloud (Amazon EC2) and scalable storage of Amazon Simple Storage Service (Amazon S3), you get the elasticity to run the petabyte-scale analysis for a fraction of the cost of traditional on-premises clusters.

-IDC studied nine companies that leveraged Amazon EMR to run big data frameworks at scale and found that, on average, they lowered total cost of ownership by 57 percent and experienced a 99 percent reduction in unplanned downtime.
+IDC studied nine companies that leveraged Amazon EMR to run big data frameworks at scale and found that, on average, they lowered the total cost of ownership by 57 percent and experienced a 99 percent reduction in unplanned downtime.
 Learn more from IDC about the business impact of Amazon EMR, including an average 342 percent five-year ROI.

-You can run Amazon EMR use cases on single-purpose, short-lived clusters that automatically scale to meet demand, or on long-running, highly-available clusters using the new multi master deployment mode.
+You can run Amazon EMR use cases on single-purpose, short-lived clusters that automatically scale to meet demand or on long-running, highly-available clusters using the new multi master deployment mode.

-Presto (or PrestoDB) is an open source, distributed, SQL query engine designed from the ground up for fast analytic queries against data of any size.
+Presto (or PrestoDB) is an open-source, distributed SQL query engine designed from the ground up for fast analytic queries against data of any size.
 It supports both non-relational sources, such as the Hadoop Distributed File System (HDFS), Amazon S3, and HBase, and relational data sources such as MySQL, PostgreSQL and Amazon Redshift.

 Presto can query data where it’s stored, without needing to move data into a separate analytics system.
 Query execution runs in parallel over a pure memory-based architecture, with most results returning in seconds.